erikpu/open-switch-configurations/README.md

 Name:           Erik Puijk
 Student number: 11017651
 Date:           04-05-2018
+Project:        BSc Thesis 'Evaluation of white label switches ecosystems'
+Institute:      University of Amsterdam (UvA)

 Description:
+This repository contains:
-This repository contains the SONiC config_db.json files that were used as configurations during the experiments for my thesis 'Evaluation of white label switches ecosystems'.
-Per feature, the configurations of the Mellanox and Arista switches are provided.
+1) The SONiC config_db.json files that were used as configurations on Mellanox SN2100 and Arista 7050QX-32S during the experiments.
+2) The Vagrantfiles that were used as configuration for the Virtual Machines during the VLAN and BGP tests.